keboola/connection-docs/components/extractors/marketing-sales/google-analytics/index.md

 * TOC
 {:toc}

-This extractor allows you to integrate your Google Analytics data into the Keboola Connection environment.
+This extractor allows you to integrate your Google Analytics data into the Keboola environment.
 To do that, you will need a [Google Analytics account](https://analytics.google.com/analytics/web/).

 **Note:** This component supports both Google Analytics 4 (GA4) and old Universal Analytics (UA).